awslabs/amazon-neptune-tools/export-neptune-to-elasticsearch/readme.md

   1. Launch the [Neptune-to-ElasticSearch CloudFormation stack](https://github.com/awslabs/amazon-neptune-tools/blob/master/export-neptune-to-elasticsearch/cloudformation-templates/export-neptune-to-elasticsearch.json) for your Region from the table below.

+  2. If using with [Amazon OpenSearch Serverless](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/serverless.html), add the __LambdaExecutionRole__ from the CloudFormation resources to your [Data Access Policy](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/serverless-data-access.html).
+For example:

+    ```
+    [
+        {
+            "Rules": [
+                {
+                    "Resource": ["index/*/*"],
+                    "Permission": ["aoss:*"],
+                    "ResourceType": "index"
+                }
+            ],
+            "Principal": [
+                "arn:aws:iam::000000000000:role/xxxx-LambdaExecutionRole-xxxx"
+            ]
+        }
+    ]
+    ```

-  2. Once the stack has been provisioned, open a terminal and run the __StartExportCommand__ AWS Command Line Interface (CLI) command from the CloudFormation output.
+  3. Once the stack has been provisioned, open a terminal and run the __StartExportCommand__ AWS Command Line Interface (CLI) command from the CloudFormation output.
 For example:

      ```
      aws lambda invoke \